psicomante/drupal-print/README.txt

 DESCRIPTION
 -----------

+This module allows you to generate the following printer-friendly versions of any node:

+    * Web page printer-friendly version (at www.example.com/print/nid)

-This module allows you to generate printer friendly versions of any node by navigating to www.example.com/print/nid, where nid is the node id of content to render.
+where nid is the node id of content to render.

 A link is inserted in the each node (configurable in the content type settings), that opens a version of the page with no sidebars, search boxes,